BlogYou can’t read this blog post: information disorder, content moderation, and freedom of expression online

 Specifically, he concluded that States place undeniable pressures on the private information and communication technology sector that often lead to serious restrictions on the freedom of expression.

 In the already mentioned 2018 report, he noted that State regulation put significant pressure on companies, such as that they may remove lawful content in a broad effort to avoid liability while delegating regulatory functions to private actors that lack basic tools of accountability.
-In previous articles of this blog, Francesca Zuccotti, Digital Marketing & Communications Manager at Scytl and Co-Inform’s Communication Officer, has looked at how social media companies may undermine democracy through political ads and microtargeting.
+In previous articles of this blog, Francesca Zuccotti, Digital Marketing & Communications Lead at Scytl and Co-Inform’s Communication Officer, has looked at how social media companies may undermine democracy through political ads and microtargeting.
 How well will Facebook’s newly created Oversight Board do in terms of compliance with human rights remains to be seen.

 More specifically, in his report 2018 report, David Kaye addressed several companies’ moderation processes and tools, including: